 The Secret To Perfect Hot-Brewed Tea: Preheat Your Cup

-We preheat ovens to make sure we bake at a consistent temperature and the same methodology applies to brewing the perfect cup of hot tea.
-As you probably already know, the three components of making tea are:
+We preheat ovens to make sure we bake at a consistent temperature and the same methodology applies to crafting the perfect cup of hot brewed tea.
+As you probably already know, the three components of making hot brewed tea are:

 Amount of water